weaveworks/weave-gitops-docs/docs/getting-started.md

 Next fill out the form with the required values:

 - Name: **podinfo-deploy**
+  - The name must be unique within the config repo, up to 63 lowercase alphanumeric and "-" characters, and start and end with an alphanumeric character.
+This follows the [Kubernetes DNS label names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) restrictions.
 - Kubernetes Namespace: **wego-system**
   - **Leave as default**, this is where the GitOps Automation objects for the application will be deployed.
 - Source Repo URL: (**\*git@github.com:\<username\>/podinfo-deploy**)